edom/work/edom.github.io/physics.md

     - Every branch of physics is about constructing a mathematical model of nature.
         - Every branch is interested in different aspects of nature.
             - Example: Mechanics is interested in motion.
-- Physics can't be separated from philosophy and mathematics.
+- Physics can't be separated from philosophy, mathematics, and engineering?
-    - Mathematical model enables prediction.
-    - What does philosophy enable?
 - Philosophy of physics
     - The epistemology (how-do-we-know) of physics is the scientific method.
         - [WP:Scientific method](https://en.wikipedia.org/wiki/Scientific_method)